 • A qualified website authentication certificate (QWAC) should be used to establish a secure TLS channel to protect the communication (in the transport layer) from potential attackers on the network.
 The person or system connecting to the website can be sure who they are communicating with, but cannot prove this to third parties.
 Using QWAC does not give legally assumed evidence of a transaction.

 • A qualified certificate for electronic seals (QSealC) should be used to protect the data or messages (in the application layer) from potential attackers during or after the communication.
 The electronic seal does not provide confidentiality (i.e. there is no encryption of application data).
 The person receiving the sealed data can be sure who sealed the data, and can also prove this to third parties even after the communication has ended.
-QSealC provides evidence of a transaction with legal assumption.
+QSealC provides evidence of a transaction with legal assumption and can protect the authenticity and integrity of data when relayed through third parties.

 • A certificate can be either for website authentication or electronic seals, but not both.
 Therefore, these two types of certificates are not interchangeable.